librato/librato-rack/README.md

 By default you can use `LIBRATO_USER` and `LIBRATO_TOKEN` to pass your account data to the middleware.
 While these are the only required variables, there are a few more optional environment variables you may find useful.

 * `LIBRATO_SOURCE` - the default source to use for submitted metrics.
 If this is not set, hostname of the executing machine will be the default source
-* `LIBRATO_PREFIX` - a prefix which will be appended to all metric names
+* `LIBRATO_PREFIX` - a prefix which will be prepended to all metric names
 * `LIBRATO_LOG_LEVEL` - see logging section for more
 * `LIBRATO_EVENT_MODE` - use with evented apps, see "Use with EventMachine" below